ZSWatch/ZSWatch/README.md

 - You should now be paired.

 ## iOS device communication
-Apple exposes [The Apple Notification Center Service](https://developer.apple.com/library/archive/documentation/CoreBluetooth/Reference/AppleNotificationCenterServiceSpecification/Specification/Specification.html) GATT server which handles notifications management on the phone side, music control is done in the same fashion using (Apple Media Service)[https://developer.apple.com/library/archive/documentation/CoreBluetooth/Reference/AppleMediaService_Reference/Specification/Specification.html]...
+Apple exposes [Apple Notification Center Service](https://developer.apple.com/library/archive/documentation/CoreBluetooth/Reference/AppleNotificationCenterServiceSpecification/Specification/Specification.html) GATT server which handles notifications management on the phone side, music control is done in the same fashion using [Apple Media Service](https://developer.apple.com/library/archive/documentation/CoreBluetooth/Reference/AppleMediaService_Reference/Specification/Specification.html)...
 The ZSWatch communicates straight to the iOS with no extra Apps.

 ### Pairing
 - In the watch go to Settings -> Bluetooth -> Enable pairing